 Also, don’t forget to grab our free printable resources for your little tigers here.

-Overall my kids love this easy art project and so did I.
+Overall my kids love their friendly monster paintings and so did I.

 I gave them different kinds of straws and they experimented with it.
 In the end, they could see which difference it made how hard or soft they blew and if they took a thicker or thinner straw.